Opinion | The Strength of the Heartbroken

 By | Jan 21, 2025

-It is one thing to write a book about the marvel of Jewish continuity across three millennia.
-It’s a very different thing to speak on the topic, as I recently did, to a group of October 7 survivors from Gaza border kibbutzim.
-We met in Sha’ar Hanegev, an umbrella community for about a dozen kibbutzim, at the regional seniors’ club of the area worst hit by Hamas.
-Most of my listeners were elderly kibbutzniks, members of my parents’ generation.
+We met in Sha’ar Hanegev, at the regional seniors’ club of the area worst hit by Hamas.
+Most of my listeners were elderly kibbutzniks, members of my parent’s generation.
 They had been shut in their safe rooms during the massacre.
-They had lost family, friends or neighbors in the cruelest ways imaginable.
+They were, every one of them, bereaved—losing family, friends or neighbors—in the cruelest ways imaginable.
 And here I was, trying to reconfigure Jewish destiny with these strong and heartbroken people, who had spent their lives building communities that must now literally rise from the ashes.

 There was no need to assert the staying power of secular Judaism to this particular audience.
 Like my own family, they have witnessed five or six thriving generations of secular Jews.
 Their generation took active part in Israeli state-building and the flourishing of Hebrew culture.
 They connected deeply with the ancient Jewish values still at work even among us atheists: communal solidarity, social justice, textual parenting and collective remembrance.

 My listeners enjoyed the idea, which was kind of them.
 They could have easily accused me of being naïve.
 After all, they had recently experienced physical violence that words cannot begin to describe.
 I was therefore touched when the first question referred to the current plight of diaspora Jews.
-Will younger Jews abroad, someone asked, either frightened by the hate or increasingly critical of Israel’s war in Gaza, decamp from the community in multitudes?
-I didn’t have the heart to share my own doubts.
-How many Jewish families can no longer put disagreement into words as they evade politics at their holiday tables?
+How will the current wave of antisemitism affect Jewish communities?
+Will younger Jews abroad, someone asked, either frightened by the hate or increasingly critical of Israel’s war in Gaza, decamp in multitudes?

-As my listeners rightly pointed out, some Israeli leaders and rabbis, currently very powerful, are now aiming to divorce Judaism from democracy.
-Their notion of Jewish continuity is far from humanist.
-It allows the sacrifice of individuals for the sake of a mystical collective, and of innocents—Jews and Palestinians—for territorial expansion.
 The chasm is deeply felt.
-Imagine how hurtful it was for people like my audience to hear MK Simcha Rothman, ringleader of the current wave of antiliberal legislation, recently quip that “there aren’t, and there have never been, secular [Jews] in Israel.”
+Imagine how hurtful it was for people like my audience to hear Likud MK Simcha Rotman, ringleader of the current wave of antiliberal legislation, recently quip that “there aren’t, and there have never been, secular [Jews] in Israel.”

-Significantly enough, my conversation with the kibbutzniks did not end on a note of anger, helplessness or despair.
+Significantly enough, the conversation did not end on a note of anger, helplessness or despair.

 The sheer human strength of the dozens of people I met that day was palpable.

-One participant gave me her new book, a simple and stark account of her own survival on October 7 alongside memories of her childhood in post-Holocaust Europe.
+One participant gave me her new little book, a simple and stark account of her own survival on October 7 alongside memories of her childhood in post-Holocaust Europe.
 Others told me that they demonstrate for democracy every Saturday evening.
 So do their grandchildren.
 Like a great many Israelis, they staunchly reject the role of hapless victims.
-Instead, they are pulling up the sleeves of their old work clothes to rebuild and to mend, not only their own lives and communities, but Israeli society.
+Instead, they are pulling up their old work-clothes’ sleeves to rebuild and to mend, not only their own lives and communities, but Israeli society.
 As in the United States, such healing will have to include public debate itself, the capacity to put political disagreements into reasoned words.

 Fania Oz-Salzberger is an Israeli essayist and history professor emerita at the University of Haifa.